On stability of the Erd\H{o}s-Rademacher Problem: Introduction

 where $a$ is chosen later to minimize the number of triangles in this construction.
 Pick $2(s-1)$ vertices $x_1,y_1,\ldots,x_{s-1},y_{s-1}$ in $A$ and two vertices $u_1,u_2$ in $B$.
 Add the edges $\{x_i,y_i\}$ and $\{u_1,u_2\}$ to $K_{|A|,|B|}$ and delete the edges $\{u_1,x_1\},\ldots, \{u_1,x_\alpha \}$, where $\alpha:=s-t-a^2-\1_{\{2 \nmid n\}}a$.
 Then, $G_1$ has $\lfloor \frac{n^2}{4} \rfloor +t$ edges, triangle covering number $\tau_{3}(G_1)=s$ and

 Now, choose $a\geq 0$ satisfying $\alpha\geq0$ and minimizing \eqref{constr1}.
-Remark that $G_1$ is similar to the construction of Xiao and Katona~\cite{Katona} resulting in Conjecture~\ref{Katona1}, except that the class sizes are different in some cases. \\ {\bf Construction 2:} Let $G_2$ be the graph on $n$ vertices with two sets $V(G_2)=A \cup B$ with
+Note that $G_1$ is similar to the construction of Xiao and Katona~\cite{Katona} resulting in Conjecture~\ref{Katona1}, except that the class sizes are different in some cases. \\ {\bf Construction 2:} Let $G_2$ be the graph on $n$ vertices, where $V(G_2)=A \cup B$ with

 where $a$ is chosen later to minimize the number of triangles in this construction.
 Pick $2s$ vertices $x_1,y_1,\ldots,x_{s},y_{s} \in A$ and one vertex $u\in B$.
 Add the edges $\{x_i,y_i\}$ to $K_{|A|,|B|}$ and delete the edges $\{u,x_1\},\ldots, \{u,x_\alpha \}$, where $\alpha:=s-t-a^2-\1_{\{2 \nmid n \}}a$.
 The graph $G_2$ has $\lfloor \frac{n^2}{4} \rfloor +t$ edges, triangle covering number $\tau_{3}(G_2)=s$ and